 There's a good list of issue types to choose from.
 Make sure you select the most appropriate one.

 This is your quick statement of your problem or request.
-"Infra is broken!" would not be a useful statement.
+"Things are broken!" would not be a useful statement.
 Something like "Self-serve site hangs, then crashes" is more likely to get the right person's attention and a prompt resolution to the problem.

 Make your best guess at how urgent this thing is.
-Infra triages Jira tickets by their prioritiesm, and may adjust the priority of a ticket if we feel its current setting is too high or too low.
+Infra, and many projects, triage Jira tickets by their priorities, and may adjust the priority of a ticket if its current setting seems too high or too low.

 The options are